Dddingnan/RenownedComposers/README.md

 ### TODO List

 - User
-  - Show store page to store and update user's favorite songs of composers
+  - Add delete button to table
   - Add a playground to play piano
+- Check every page with html and css

 ---